buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. note::

-   The permissions on the copied files will be the same on the master as originally on the slave, see option `buildslave create-slave --umask` to change the default one.
+   The permissions on the copied files will be the same on the master as originally on the worker, see option `buildslave create-slave --umask` to change the default one.

 .. bb:step:: MultipleFileUpload